wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### String functions

-Following functions are applicable when the value is a string.
+The following functions are applicable when the value is a string.

 <table>
 <thead>